garrettsherm/redux-leaderboard/README.md

 Simple example using React + Redux (thunk) & bootstrap to create a leaderboard application.

+See the application deployed to heroku here https://redux-leaderboard-garrettsherm.herokuapp.com.

 ## Installation

 Make sure you have the latest versions of node.js, npm, and yarn installed.